Overview

 Nina Baxter's paintings are meditations on her everyday thoughts, feelings, struggles, and pleasures.
 Working from photos taken during her day-to-day, her oil paintings celebrate and elevate small moments in delicate detail.
 The titles she chooses add a narrative element to the work, leaving room for personal interpretation by positioning the viewer in the first-person perspective.

-Having spent years previously absorbed in a world of abstract forms and geometric shapes, Baxter's new work marks a return to figurative painting and intimate subjects.
 Her work is an exploration of love, intimacy, and self that hopes to be evocative of both deeply personal feelings and our shared human experience.

 Biography

 Between 2012 and 2019 Nina worked primarily as an abstract painter.
 Her geometric compositions and abstract landscapes were shortlisted for the Royal Arts Prize, La Galleria Pall Mall, London (2017) and the Sunny Arts Prize, Sunny Art Centre, London (2017).
-Selected group exhibitions include: Little Treasures, (Galleria De Marchi, Bologna, 2017, 2019), Meta- Physical, (Steidel Fine Art, Wimberly, TX, 2018), Red Dot Miami with Steidel Fine Art, (Miami, 2018), and Time Clue, (The Field Art Centre, Beijing, 2019).
+Selected group exhibitions include: Little Treasures (Galleria De Marchi, Bologna, 2017, 2019), Meta- Physical (Steidel Fine Art, Wimberly, TX, 2018), Red Dot Miami with Steidel Fine Art (Miami, 2018) and Time Clue (The Field Art Centre, Beijing, 2019).

 Exhibitions